scouten/ericscouten.travel/content/2022/03-19-central-washington/index.md

 cover = "es-4321-096"
 +++

 The idea, [again](../01-14-eastern-washington/) was to visit some more parks for the [146 Parks](https://146parks.blog) project.
-Weather intervened; that plan didn't happen, but a good trip was had nonetheless.
+Weather intervened and my plans had to change a bit, but a good trip was had nonetheless.

 <!-- more -->